va7deo/vimana/README.md

 # Acknowledgments

-Thank you to the following below who loaned hardware used during development:<br>
+Special thanks to the following loaned hardware used during development of this project: <br>

 [**@90s_cyber_thriller**](https://www.instagram.com/90s_cyber_thriller/) for loaning two different variations of Vimana (TP-019)<br>